 Oftentimes, crises are the sum of a total number of smaller mistakes made along the lines.
 The same can be said for cases related to sexual harassment.
 Oftentimes, micro behaviors such as inappropriate touching or crude remarks are passed off as mere office banter.

 This is especially true when junior members of staff are dealing with more senior members of the organization.
 Over time, as such behavior becomes the norm, the lines between acceptable and non-acceptable behavior become blurred which can lead to inappropriate behavior.

 By taking a more active role in preventing workplace sexual harassment, HR professionals can significantly reduce such incidences through education and awareness.
 For example, developing guidelines which explicitly state appropriate workplace behavior is one way of curbing sexual harassment.

 Another would be by providing employees with a channel or HR system to anonymously contact the HR department to report any incidences.
 Also, all reports should be treated seriously and investigated thoroughly without fear or favor.
 Not only does this encourage employees to speak up, but it also sends a clear message to potential abusers in the workplace.

 Employees have a right to work in a safe and secure environment, free from intimidation and harassment.
 By taking the right steps towards protecting your employees, you can ensure your business remains competitive in the years to come.

 At iqDynamics, we recognize the importance of having a safe and free work environment.
-This is why our HRM system comes with a suite of tools to help you protect your employees.
+This is why our HR software comes with a suite of tools to help you protect your employees even on dealing with sexual harassment.
 Screen and assess the suitability of potential candidates with our talent management module or provide employees with the means to speak up safely with our system’s feedback function.